 Elementary recess is held indoors if the temperature or wind chill falls below 15 degrees.
 Children should always wear appropriate clothing, including winter coats, hats, gloves or mittens and boots during cold-weather months.

-School schedule change announcements also apply to Adult Education Services.
+Please Note: All school schedule change announcements also apply to Adult Education Services.

 Please review these Winter Weather Safety Tips from the Center for Disease Control and Prevention.